mnot/I-D/http-proxy-problem/draft.md

-Every HTTP connection has at least three major stakeholders; the user (through their agent), the origin server (possibly using gateways such as a CDN) and the networks that the user uses to access the origin.
+Every HTTP connection has at least three major stakeholders; the user (through their agent), the origin server (possibly using gateways such as a CDN) and the networks between them.

 Currently, the capabilities of these stakeholders are defined by how the Web is deployed.
 Most notably, networks sometimes change content.
 If they change it